Início » Sights » Bugio Lighthouse

 How it all began

-The idea of a fortification for the mouth of the Tagus river, with the function of protecting the maritime access to the city of Lisbon, was initially presented in the reign of D. Sebastião (1568-78) by the architect Francisco de Holanda.
-The sovereign accepted this suggestion, charging, in 1578, D. Manuel de Almada to build this structure, with the strategic function of crossing fires with the Fort of S. Julião da Barra (at the time, known as Torre de S. Gião) also belonging to the defensive scheme of the city.
+The idea of a fortification for the bar of the River Tagus, to protect maritime access to the city of Lisbon, was first put forward during the reign of King Sebastião (1568-78) by the architect Francisco de Holanda.
+The sovereign accepted this suggestion and in 1578 commissioned Manuel de Almada to build this structure, with the strategic function of crossing fires with the Fort of S. Julião da Barra (at the time known as the Tower of S. Gião), also part of the city’s defensive scheme.

 And it evolved